timtjtim/SEFlair/README.md

-# SEFlair
+# SE Flair

 Create a nicer (HD) flair using the Stack Exchange 2.2 API

- - This uses the Stack Exchange 2.2 API which is documented [here](http://api.stackexchange.com/):

- - Specifically it uses the `/users/{ids}` section to get the following information:
+ - This uses the Stack Exchange 2.2 API which is documented [here](http://api.stackexchange.com/).
+It uses the (`/users/{ids}`)[http://api.stackexchange.com/docs/users-by-ids] section to get the following information:

   - User display name
   - User display image